mvrdevelopment/spec/mvr-spec.md

 #### Node Definition: CustomCommand

-This node defines a alignment for an Beam Geometry inside the linked GDTF.
+This node defines a custom command for the linked GDTF.

 Node name: `CustomCommand`